 Sopel is a simple, easy-to-use, open-source IRC utility bot, written in Python.
 It’s designed to be easy to use, easy to run, and easy to extend.

 Sopel comes with a ton of ready-made features for you to use.
 It can leave notes for people, give you reminders, and much more.

 Developing for Sopel is a great way to familiarize yourself with Python.
 It’s easy to start, but there’s no limit to the cool things you can do with it.

-- Fully documented API for writing new modules
+- Fully documented API for writing new plugins

 - IRCv3 support, with SASL authentication